 Sources & Methodology

-Dr. Gail Matthews, Dominican University — Goals Research Summary — Research demonstrating that writing goals with visual accountability and weekly progress sharing increases achievement rates by 42%.
+Dr. Gail Matthews, Dominican University — Goals Research Summary — Research demonstrating that writing goals with visual accountability increases achievement rates by 42%.

-Psychology Today — The Science of Self-Affirmation — Evidence review on how self-affirmation activates the ventromedial prefrontal cortex and reduces defensive resistance to identity-threatening information — directly relevant to money block dissolution.
+Psychology Today — The Science of Self-Affirmation — Evidence on how self-affirmation activates the ventromedial prefrontal cortex and reduces defensive resistance — relevant to money block dissolution.

-Neville Goddard Lectures Archive — Original teachings on "assuming the feeling of the wish fulfilled" and "walking in the assumption" — the philosophical basis for present-tense financial affirmation practice and the requirement that visualization must be paired with aligned daily behavior.
+Neville Goddard Lectures Archive — Original teachings on "assuming the feeling of the wish fulfilled" and "walking in the assumption" — the basis for present-tense financial affirmation practice.

-Methodology: This guide integrates peer-reviewed psychology on goal achievement and loss aversion (Kahneman/Tversky), clinical research on self-affirmation and identity-level belief change, and practical wealth manifestation frameworks from Abraham Hicks, Neville Goddard, and Dr. Joe Dispenza.
-Financial claims about scarcity mindset and behavioral modification are supported by behavioral economics research.
-Spiritual claims about "vibration" and "alignment" are presented as practitioner frameworks used within the manifestation community, not as scientific certainties.
+Methodology: This guide integrates peer-reviewed psychology on goal achievement and loss aversion (Kahneman/Tversky), clinical research on self-affirmation, and practical wealth frameworks from Abraham Hicks, Neville Goddard, and Dr. Joe Dispenza.
+Financial claims about scarcity mindset are supported by behavioral economics research.
+Spiritual claims about "vibration" are presented as practitioner frameworks, not scientific certainties.
 All source URLs verified as of April 2026.